Adam-Gold/zabbix2/README.md

 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)
-3. Write you change
+3. Write your changes
-4. Write tests for your change (if applicable)
+4. Write tests for your changes (if applicable)
 5. Run the tests, ensuring they all pass
 6. Submit a Pull Request using Github